doombubbles/bg3-mods/README.md

 **Slasher** - Once per turn, when you deal slashing damage to a creature, reduce its movement speed for a turn.
 When you crit with slashing damage, the target's attacks have disadvantage for 1 turn.
 Increase STR or DEX by 1.

+**Double Fist Puncher** - While you have nothing in your main hand and off hand, toggle to make unarmed attacks have a -5 to hit but deal +10 damage.

 ### Feat Changes

 **Polearm Master** - Bonus Attack now correctly adds Damage Modifiers like Great Weapon Master